The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: The universal Askey--Wilson algebra

 Take for example $BCA$.
 The words $BC$ and $CA$ are forbidden.
-Therefore $BCA$ can be reduced in two ways; we could evaluate $BC$ first or we could evaluate $CA$ first.
-Either way, after a 4-step reduction we get the same resolution, which is
+Therefore $BCA$ can be reduced in two ways; we could evaluate $BC$ f\/irst or we could evaluate~$CA$ f\/irst.
+Either way, after a~4-step reduction we get the same resolution, which is

 Therefore the ambiguity $BCA$ is resolvable.
 The ambiguities $BC^2$ and $C^2A$ are similarly shown to be resolvable.
 The resolution of $BC^2$ is

 and the resolution of $C^2A$ is